-First-time farmers, who I usually call newbie farmers do ask the question: What livestock animals should I raise on my farm for money-making or hobby purpose?
-This article will discuss common livestock that any newbie farmers can raise with ease.
+First-time farmers, who I usually call newbie farmers do ask the question: What livestock animals should I raise on my farm for money-making or hobby purposes?
+This article will discuss common livestock that any newbie farmer can raise with ease.
 These animals include:

 These are other domestic animals that new farmers can raise.
 Pigs grow fast and they are widely available and cheap to buy.
 You can buy weaner pigs under 20 kg in live body weight and finish them to about 100 kg.
 You can achieve this in a few months.
 While pigs are destructive in nature, they are so adorable and do not require gigantic, sophisticated structures or facilities to keep them.

 People raise cattle for some purposes.
 They raise them for milk, meat, and as draught animals (beasts of burden).
 The cattle raised for meat production are called beef cattle, while the one raised for milk production is called dairy cattle.
 Milk production is a specialized industry and is usually not done on small-scale or hobby farms.
 Beef, nevertheless, adapts fine to the small or hobby farm.

 Cattle do well on free-range and they are not labor intensive.
 In keeping cattle, it is necessary to put up fences and specialized equipment for easy management and handling.
 While an adult cow can weigh as high as 700 kg (1500 lb), it takes more than two years to attain this weight, which makes cattle farming more of a long-term investment.